 The McGraw Fellows

-Six veteran journalists won grants of up to $15,000 as the 2015 recipients of the McGraw Fellowships for Business Journalism.
-The winning projects covered a wide range of issues, from the growing turmoil in emerging markets and the ever-larger influence of Silicon Valley startup culture elsewhere in American life, to the economic challenges ahead for Cuba as relations with the U.S. are restored and the increasing risk of cyber-attacks on the global financial system.
+Seven veteran journalists won grants of up to $15,000 as the 2015 recipients of the McGraw Fellowships for Business Journalism.
+The winning projects covered a wide range of issues, from the unregulated rise of genetic testing to the link between digital labor and the de-skilling of the American workplace and the economic challenges ahead for Cuba as relations with the U.S. are restored.

 The McGraw Fellowships, an initiative of the Harold W. McGraw, Jr. Center for Business Journalism at the CUNY Graduate School of Journalism, were created in 2014 to support ambitious coverage of critical issues related to the U.S. economy and business.
 The Fellowships, awarded twice a year, enable accomplished journalists to do the deep reporting needed to produce a distinguished investigative or enterprise business story.
 Altogether, 16 Fellowships have been awarded to date.